H. Leo Boles: Career

 Boles began his career as a schoolteacher in Texas.
 He was also a preacher of the Churches of Christ.

 Boles taught at David Lipscomb College (now known as Lipscomb University) from 1906 until his retirement.
 He taught "Religious Education, Sociology, Psychology, Philosophy and the Bible."
 He was the head of the Bible department for more than two decades.
 He served as the university president twice: first from 1913 to 1920, and a second time from 1923 to 1932.
 He was a pacifist, and he urged students not to serve in World War I.

 Boles was a member of the International Council of Religious Education and Uniform Lessons Committee.
 He was the editor of the Gospel Advocate from 1920 to 1923.
 He authored several books.

 Personal life and death

 Boles married Ida May Meiser in 1906.
 They had a son, Leo Lipscomb Boles, and they resided at 4100 Granny White Pike in Nashville.
-Boles was an elder of the Reid Avenue Church of Christ.
+Boles was an elder of the Reid Avenue Church of Christ and the 12th Avenue Church of Christ.

 Boles died on February 7, 1946, in Nashville.
-He was buried at Woodlawn Memorial Park Cemetery.
+He was buried at Woodlawn Memorial Park.